-- A specific policy covering the development of Spring Meadows (Site 20); - A specific policy covering the development of land at Blandfords Farm Barn (Site 22), for employment and/or community uses and some self/custom build or affordable housing.
+- A specific policy covering the development of land South of Home Farm (Site 20); - A specific policy covering the development of land at Blandfords Farm Barn (Site 22), for employment and/or community uses and some self/custom build or affordable housing.
 (Self-build is where the owner is responsible for the construction; custom build is where the owner is responsible for the building design.)

-Spring Meadows (Site 20) should be allocated for housing and the provision of a public car parking and coach area to accommodate the needs of the school at drop-off and collection time.
-A development of up to 30 units is being built, with a mix of open market and affordable housing.
+Land South of Home Farm (Site 20) should be allocated for housing and the provision of a public car parking and coach area to accommodate the needs of the school at drop-off and collection time.
+A development of up to 30 units is proposed, with a mix of open market and affordable housing.
 A visual buffer zone must be provided on the south-west and south-east boundaries, creating a more attractive entrance to the village from the South and mitigating the visual impact of new housing.